odtp-org/odtp-manuals/docs/installation/odtp-local-installation.md

 # ODTP local installation

-In a production environment running digital twins, a local instalation on the operating system is preferable.
+In a production environment running digital twins, a local installation on the operating system is preferable.

 ## 1. External dependencies
 In order to install ODTP you will need to download and install [Docker](https://www.docker.com/) in your machine, and git.